An MGA Restoration

-I wrote this article several years ago for a magazine, but it never appeared.
-It has laid dormant on my computer hard drive since then, and I finally decided that maybe I ought to put it to good use.
-Maybe someone will benefit while reading about my MGA restoration experience.
+I wrote this story for a magazine, but it never appeared.
+It laid dormant on my computer hard drive for quite some time, so I finally decided that maybe I ought to put it to good use by posting it on this website.
+Perhaps someone might benefit from reading about my MGA restoration experience.
+This car was restored to be a driver as originally intended, and as close to original as possible.

 [rough_mga]

-I have to admit that I was a bit overwhelmed at first since I had never taken on a job quite as extensive as this one.
-I had refurbished my Grandfathers 1957 Dodge D100 pickup truck years ago, and did the same with my 1972 Triumph GT6 MKIII, but this car was pretty much a basket case.
-It was even hard to tell that it was an MGA!
-The saving grace was that the chassis, body tub, and body parts were fairly well preserved and would not require any metal replacement.
-They would only need to be stripped to bare metal and refinished.
+I was initially overwhelmed since I had never taken on a job quite as extensive as this one.
+I had once refurbished my grandfathers 1957 Dodge D100 pickup truck, and did the same with my 1972 Triumph GT6 MKIII, but this car was going to require a lot more work.
+It was hard for me to tell for sure that it was an MGA!
+The saving grace was that the frame, body tub and other body parts were solid, and would not require any metal replacement.
+They only needed to be stripped down to bare metal and refinished.

 Since most of the car had been disassembled during the late 1960's, I had no account as to how everything would go back together.
 The parts were stored in boxes and bags, but none were marked.
 My first plan was to research and learn about related books and reliable parts suppliers.
 The first books I purchased were the BMC, MGA Workshop Manual, the Haynes Owners Workshop Manual for the MGA, and an old, well used MG workshop manual published by Scientific Publications.
-I learned from my GT6 project that if one manual doesn't answer a specific question, sometimes another will.
-I also found that each book tends to explain procedures differently, and therefore, the more workshop manuals you own, the better.
-Later I purchased a book titled "The Original MGA" by Anders Ditlev Clausager.
+I learned from my GT6 project that if one manual doesn't answer a specific question, sometimes another will, so it's important to buy as many books on the subject as possible.
+I also learned that each book tends to explain procedures differently, and therefore, the more workshop manuals you own, the better.
+I also purchased a book titled "The Original MGA" by Anders Ditlev Clausager.
 This book was worth its weight in gold, especially when trying to figure out what the proper MGA should look like.
-Another book that deserves an honorable mention is the A-Antics tech book.
-This book is an 18 or so year collection of technical articles written about the MGA, collected from various club newsletters and is distributed by the Michigan Chapter of NAMGAR (North American MGA Registry).
+Another great book that deserves a very honorable mention is the A-Antics tech book.
+This book includes a collection of technical articles written about the MGA, collected from various club newsletters and is distributed by the Michigan Chapter of NAMGAR (North American MGA Registry).
 Joining NAMGAR is a must if you own or are interested in owning an MGA.

 I found the parts suppliers catalogs to have very good descriptions of assemblies, and parts were very easy to come by at fairly reasonable prices.
 In addition to the parts catalogs, I purchased several instructional books on body work and painting techniques from Classic Motorbooks located in Wisconsin.
-And of course I can't leave out publications such as British Car Magazine which has supplied plenty of well written technical articles over the years covering all different types of British cars.
+Publications such as British Car Magazine supplied very well written technical articles covering many different types of British cars.

 I originally marked the bags with an indelible marker, but found that oil and grease would remove the markings, so I decided to put cards on the inside of the bags with the description marked on them.
 This seemed to work very well.
-Normally I would have taken plenty of detailed pictures of the car inside and out so that when it came time to reassemble the car I would have a good idea how everything goes back together.
-Unfortunately this car was already apart so that wasn't an option for me.
+Normally I would have taken plenty of detailed pictures of the car inside and out prior to disassembly, but this car was already in pieces, so that wasn't an option.

-After most of the sorting was complete, I proceeded to disassemble what was left attached to the body and chassis, and prepared to separate the body tub from the chassis.
-Once I figured out where all of the numerous mounting bolts were hidden, I removed them and supported the cockpit area with wood supports to keep it sturdy while lifting the body tub off of the chassis.
-This is very important because the only thing supporting the assembly are the sils, and they aren't capapable of supporting the body when lifting both ends from the chassis.
+Once most of the sorting was complete, I proceeded to disassemble what was left, and prepared to separate the body tub from the chassis.
+First I needed to figure out where all of the numerous mounting bolts were hidden and removed them one by one until I could tell the body tub was loose from the frame.
+Next I supported the cockpit area with wooden supports to keep it supported so that when lifting the body tub off of the chassis, it would keep the body in its original shape.
+This is very important because the only thing supporting the bare body assembly are the sils, and they aren't capapable of supporting the body while lifting at both ends of the chassis.

-Once the wood supports were secured in place, the tub and chassis were separated.
-I could tell that after almost 40 years the chassis and body tub were a little hesitant to be separated.
-Once the body tub was set aside, I was very happy to see that other than some surface rust in areas that were prone to hold dirt and moisture, the frame was in very good shape.
-I decided against disassembling the chassis due to the very well preserved condition, so I mechanically removed all of the areas of surface rust and then primed the bare metal with Corroless.
-Corroless is a primer sold by the Eastwood Company that is designed to be painted over oxidized metal.
-It chemically converts rust to a more stable form, and then protects the surface from outside elements.
-I've heard good things about it, and I felt it would be good insurance against any further rusting.
-I then painted those treated areas with black frame paint to match the original paint.
+Once the wood supports were secured in place, the tub and chassis were separated with great care.
+After many years, the chassis and body tub were a bit hesitant to be separated from one another.
+Once the body tub was set aside, I was very pleased to see that other than some surface rust in areas that were prone to hold dirt and moisture, the frame was in very good shape.
+Fortunately, MG built the MGA frames using a heavier than usual steel for suspension rigidity purposes, and this has been a benefit for all restorers.
+I decided against disassembling the chassis due to the very well preserved condition, so I removed all of the surface rust to bare metal, and then primed with Corroless sold by the Eastwood Company.
+I then painted those areas with black frame paint to match the original paint.

-The transmission was bolted to the engine, and appeared to be in perfectly good working order.
-I pulled the gearbox cover to determine the condition, and found the inside to be very clean.
+The transmission was bolted to the engine, and appeared to be in good working order.
+I pulled the gearbox cover to get a look inside, and found it to be very clean.
 I decided that it probably had been serviced or flushed out at some point, so I decided to leave it alone and check things out when I take the car for its first test drive.
-Not always a good thing to do, but I felt pretty secure about it.
+Not always a good thing to do, but I felt confident about it, so I went with my instinct.

 I rebuilt the hydraulics with a new slave cylinder for the clutch and new wheel cylinders for the brakes.
 I also purchased new brake shoes, brake drums, brake lines, and had the master cylinder re-sleeved and rebuilt by Apple Hydraulics.
-They specialize in British car hydraulics among other things.
-I sent the company my old master cylinder and they sent me an original rebuilt unit at a set price.
-Unfortunately the first two units leaked at the dust seal and had to be returned.
-The company finally determined that since I was using silicone brake fluid, the brass sleeved cylinder bores needed to be bored smoother than normal due to the lubricity of the fluid.
-The fluid was seeping past the seals.
-This must have been the solution since the third unit worked fine.
+I also sent the company my old master cylinder, and they sent me an original rebuilt unit at a set price.
+Unfortunately, the first two units leaked at the dust seal, and had to be returned.
+The company finally determined that since I was using silicone brake fluid, the brass sleeved cylinder bores needed to be bored with a smoother finish than normal due to the lubricity of the silicone fluid.
+In other words, the fluid was seeping past the seals.
+This must have been the solution since the third unit has worked fine.
 I would definately deal with Apple again, and was very happy with their customer service.
-They weren't happy until I was happy.
+They weren't satisfied until I was happy.

 I now had a completed rolling chassis with an engine that was just begging to be started for the first time in almost 30 years.
 After mounting the freshly painted fuel tank and connecting all of the fuel lines, it was time to try my luck.
 I double checked my valve timing and clearances, and double checked everything else I could think of.
 I adjusted the ignition timing statically according to my workshop manual, and made sure the rotor was aiming at the correct position while the number one cylinder was TDC.

 I turned the key and listened for the electric fuel pump clicking, then pulled the starter.
 Crankity, crankity, boom!
 Crankity, crankity, boom!
 Crankity, crankity, crankity boom!
 All I got was a backfire through the exhaust!
-I tried again but heard nothing but a deep sounding backfire!
-I double and triple checked everything but could not get the engine to fire up.
+I tried again but heard nothing but backfire!
+I double and triple checked everything but could not get the engine to fire.
 After doing some research, I decided that my engine timing might be off 180 degrees.
 My manual described how to check for this, so I pulled my timing chain cover and checked to make sure that everything was set up properly.
-After checking everything out, I found that the camshaft keyway was 180 degrees off from what the manual described and when setting up the timing using the keyway to help determine the proper position, the person that rebuilt the engine was forced to set it up 180 degrees off.
-The solution was simple, I rearranged my spark plug wires so that the firing order corresponded.
-I buttoned everything back up, and the engine fired right up!
+After checking everything out, I found that the camshaft keyway was 180 degrees off from what the manual described, and when setting up the timing using the keyway to help determine the proper position, the person that rebuilt the engine inadvertently set it up 180 degrees off.
+The solution was simple.
+I rearranged my spark plug wires so that the firing order corresponded to the new orientation.
+I reassembled everything, turned the ignition key, listened to the fuel pump, pulled the starter knob, and the engine fired right up!
 Crankity, crankity, vroooooom!!!
-What a great sound!!
-I was so excited I ran inside the house to retrieve my cassette recorder and made a recording of the sound of the engine so I could send it to my friend in Florida to let him know what he was missing!
-I don't quite understand why the cam in my car was different, but the car runs great nonetheless, and the fact that it sat for so many years before being started, doesn't seem to have affected it any.
+What a fanstastic sound!!
+I was so excited I ran inside the house to retrieve my recorder and made a recording of the sound of the engine so I could send it to my friend in Florida to let him know what he was missing!
+I don't quite understand why the cam in my car is different, but the car runs great nonetheless, and the fact that it sat idle for so many years doesn't seem to have affected it in any way.

-Now it was time to decide how I was going to strip the body tub, wings, and aluminum skinned doors, bonnet and deck lid.
+Next it was time to decide how I was going to strip the body tub, wings, and aluminum skinned doors, bonnet and deck lid.
 Since I had done business with a local sandblaster that has a reputation for being able to sandblast sheet metal without distortion, I decided to take a few parts to him to check out his work.
-Sure enough, the parts were very clean, with no visible distortion.
-I had him do the body tub and the rest of the steel body parts as well.
-One should note though, that sandblasting sheet metal in the hands of someone inexperienced can be a disaster, and large flat surfaces are probably better off being stripped in a different manner such as bead blasting, which generates less heat and distortion, or even aircraft paint stripper.
+Sure enough, the parts turned out clean with no visible distortion.
+Feeling good about this, I had him do the body tub and the rest of the steel body parts as well.
+I should note though, that sandblasting sheet metal in the hands of someone inexperienced can be disasterous, and large flat surfaces are best off being stripped in a different manner such as bead blasting, which generates less heat and distortion, or even aircraft paint stripper.
 The aluminum parts should not be sandblasted.
 You will read about the aluminum parts later.

 [mga_zinc]

-After all of the wet sanding had been accomplished, I filled all of the more noticeable dings, and scratches with 3M Red Spot Putty.
+After all of the wet sanding, I filled all of the more noticeable dings, and scratches with 3M Red Spot Putty.
 I sanded, refilled and sanded again until all were to my liking.
-I then cleaned the surfaces with PPG DX330 grease/wax remover and sprayed the surfaces again with a coat of the K36 primer.
-Once the primer was dry, I sprayed a light coat of black guide coat on the surfaces.
+I then cleaned the surfaces with PPG DX330 grease/wax remover and sprayed the surfaces again with a coat of K36 primer.
+Once the primer was dry, I sprayed a light coat of black guide coat (Eastwood Company) on the surfaces.
 I then wet sanded the surfaces with 280 grit wet/dry sandpaper.
-Once the surfaces had been thoroughly wet sanded, more small imperfections appeared.
-Since the K36 primer is a light color, the black guide coat showed the imperfections very nicely.
-I was then able to repair these areas, and repeated the procedure until all traces of imperfections were gone.
+Once the surfaces had been wet sanded again, the small imperfections (low areas) appeared as black.
+Since the K36 primer is a light color, the black guide coat showed all of the imperfections.
+I then repaired the areas, and repeated the procedure until all traces of imperfections were gone.

-The body parts were now ready for the finish wet sanding with 400 grit wet/dry paper.
+The body surface was now ready for the final wet sanding using 400 grit wet/dry paper.
 I sprayed another light coating of guide coat on all of the panels.
 I would now wet sand with 3M 400 grit wet/dry sandpaper until all traces of guide coat were gone.
 Once this was accomplished, I let the panels dry and put them in a very safe place until I was ready to paint them.

-Now I had the aluminum over steel skinned parts to contend with, which includes the doors, bonnet, and deck lid.
-I decided to send these parts to a local bead blaster due to the aluminum's more fragile nature.
+Next I had the aluminum over steel skinned parts to contend with, which includes the doors, bonnet and deck lid.
+I decided to send these parts to a local bead blaster due to the more fragile nature of aluminum.
 Again, if you have someone bead blast your aluminum panels, make sure they know what they are doing!
 If you don't feel confident having the aluminum bead blasted, you can use aircraft paint stripper.
 A little more work, but much less expensive.
-Once I got these parts back from the bead blaster, I inspected them closely, then treated them with PPG aluminum cleaner, which cleans and treats the aluminum.
+Once I got these parts back from the bead blaster, I inspected them closely, and then treated them with PPG aluminum cleaner, which cleans and removes oxidation from the aluminum.
 I then cleaned the parts again with water mixed with a small amount of mild detergent.
 I allowed the parts to dry, then coated them with zinc chromate pre-wash, then PPG DP50 epoxy primer, then repeated the same procedures as used with the steel panels to prepare them for painting.

-It was finally time for the exterior paint.
+It was finally time for the paint.
 Due to my limited amount of working space, I decided to paint the body tub first and the body panels at a later time.
-This can be a problem as far as color match is concerned, since paint mixing and even the atmospheric conditions from one day to the next can affect the color outcome ever so slightly.
+This can be a problem as far as color match is concerned, since paint mixing and even the atmospheric conditions from one day to the next can affect the color outcome.
+I figured painting the body panels together was most important.
 In my case, everything turned out fine.
 I carefully masked off the painted surfaces, exposing only the primed exterior surface.
-I purchased a roll of brown masking paper and a roll of special 3M masking tape specially made for this purpose.
-I carefully made sure that my tape lines were in areas that would not show after the car was assembled.
+I purchased a roll of masking paper and a roll of special 3M masking tape specially made for painting.
+I made sure that all of my tape lines were in areas that would not show after the car was assembled.

 [masked]

-Next it was time to clean the paint booth.....my old dirty, dusty garage.
-I used my leaf blower to blow as much of the dust and dirt out of my garage as possible.
+Next it was time to clean the paint booth.....which in this case is my old dirty, dusty garage.
+I used my leaf blower to blow as much dust and dirt out of my garage as possible.
 Then I rinsed the floor with the garden hose and swept out the excess water.
-Once I felt that the garage was sufficiently cleaned, I built a cocoon out of inexpensive 3 mil plastic drop cloth found at the hardware store.
-I lined the ceiling and hung the sheets on all four sides to shield out any dust that might float onto the paint.
+Once I felt comfortable that the garage was sufficiently cleaned, I built a cocoon out of plastic drop cloth found at the hardware store.
+I lined the ceiling and hung the sheets on all four sides of my makeshift paint booth to shield out any dust that might float onto the paint.
 Now I had an environment that I felt was suitable for a decent paint job (fingers crossed).

-While the body tub was still out on my driveway, I blew if off with my leaf blower to remove any loose particles, then cleaned the unpainted surfaces with PPG DX330 on a lint-free cloth.
-Once dried, I went over the surface with a tack cloth to remove any small particles that might be hanging on to the surface.
+While the body tub was still out on my driveway, I blew if off with my leaf blower to remove any loose particles, then cleaned the unpainted surfaces using PPG DX330 on a special lint-free cloth.
+Once dried, I went over the surface with a tack cloth to remove any leftover small particles that might be hanging onto the surface.
 Now the tub was ready to be carefully rolled into the paint booth.

-Once the tub was in place, I made sure the plastic drop clothes were secure and would not come loose and destroy my paint job.
+Once the tub was in place, I made sure the plastic drop clothes were secure and would not come loose while painting and destroy my paint job.
 I also made sure I had enough travel with my air hose, and secured what was not going to be used so it would not get in the way.
-Next I changed into my painting attire and got started with what has turned out to be one of the most satisfying parts of the whole restoration.
+Next I changed into my painting attire and got started with what has turned out to be one of the most satisfying parts of the entire restoration process.

 Since I was painting with a polyurethane paint, I made sure I had a suitable respirator.
-What I chose to use was a 3M disposable respirator that filters out even the tiniest of particles.
-This was recommended by my paint supplier and is the same equipment I used earlier with the primer.
-It is very important to use an approved respirator due to the toxicity of the paints.
-Other more expensive masks are offered for sale, but this one did the job at a reasonable price, for the home hobbyist.
+I chose to use a 3M disposable respirator that filters out even the tiniest of particles.
+This was recommended by my paint supplier and is the same respirator I used earlier with the primer.
+It is very important to use an approved respirator due to the toxicity of these paints.
+There are more expensive masks on the market, but this one does the same job at a more affordable price for the home hobbyist.
 If I were doing a lot of this type of work, I'd opt for the more expensive fresh air system.

 [fresh_paint]